digital-asset/docs.daml.com/docs/2.8.0/docs/kubernetes/02-provision-cloud-resources/01-provision-cloud-resources.rst

       az account set --subscription <subscription_id>

   .. tab:: AWS
-    Sign in to AWS with the account that has access to subscription you would like to use (if you have multiple ones):
+    Sign in to AWS with the account you would like to use.
+    You may do this in multiple ways — for example, using SSO:

     .. code-block:: bash